Hepatitis C is usually transmitted through blood to blood contact. Examples include:

 Gay or bisexual men can be more at risk of acquiring Hep C if:

 During the early stage of infection there may not be any symptoms.

 If symptoms do develop at this stage it is usually within the first six months after infection and they can be easily mistaken for another condition.

 You can only be certain you have Hepatitis if you have a blood test.
 You can be tested at a sexual health clinic (axess), GP surgery or drug treatment service.

 Hepatitis C can be treated with antiviral medicines designed to stop the virus from multiplying inside the body and to prevent liver damage.
 The sooner treatment begins after exposure to the Hepatitis C virus, the more likely it is to succeed.

 If the virus is cleared with treatment, you are not immune to future infections of Hepatitis C.

 You can prevent the transmission of Hepatitis C in the following ways:

 Some people can clear the virus at the early stage of infection.
-However, four out of five people will not be able to fight off the infection.
+However, some people will not be able to fight off the infection.
 This leads to a long term infection called chronic Hepatitis.